BlockstreamResearch/bip-frost-dkg/README.md

 A direct consequence of the ability to support dishonest majority setups (`t > n/2`) in asynchronous networks is that robustness cannot be guaranteed, i.e., misbehaving participants can prevent the protocol from completing successfully.
 TODO footnote
 Nevertheless, we believe that this is, in fact, desirable:
-A robust DKG that insists on terminating in the presence of malicious or otherwise faulty signers carries the risk of masking faults, possibly preventing users from investigating and resolving them.
+A robust DKG protocol that insists on succeeding in the presence of malicious or otherwise faulty signers carries the risk of masking faults, possibly preventing users from investigating and resolving them.

 For example, consider a key generation ceremony for a threshold cold wallet intended store large amounts of Bitcoin.
-If it turns out that one of the devices participating appears non-responsive, e.g., due to a loss of network or a software bug, it will typically be desirable to prefer security over progress, and abort instead of forcing the DKG to terminate.
+If it turns out that one of the devices participating appears non-responsive, e.g., due to a loss of network or a software bug, it will typically be desirable to prefer security over progress, and abort instead of forcing successful termination of the ceremony.
-Note that all a robust DKG could achieve is to consider that device non-responsive and effectively exclude it from DKG, which degrades the setup already from the beginning from `t of n` to `t-1` of `n-1`.
+Note that all a robust DKG protocol could achieve is to consider that device non-responsive and effectively exclude it from the DKG session, which degrades the setup already from the beginning from `t of n` to `t-1` of `n-1`.
 While a warning can be presented to users in this case, it is well known, e.g., from certificate warnings in browsers, that users tend to misunderstand and ignore these.

 Even in distributed systems with strict liveness requirements, e.g., a system run by a large federation of nodes of which a majority is trusted, what is typically necessary for the liveness of the system is the continued ability to *produce signatures*.